ghoshRitesh12/aniwatch-api/README.md

 >
 > For personal deployments:
 >
-> - If you wanna have rate limitting in your application, then set the `ANIWATCH_API_HOSTNAME` env to your deployed instance's hostname, otherwise don't set or have this env at all.
+> - If you want to have rate limiting in your application, then set the `ANIWATCH_API_HOSTNAME` env to your deployed instance's hostname; otherwise, don't set or have this env at all.
 If you set this env to an incorrect value, you may face other issues.
+> - It's optional by default, but if you want to have endpoint response caching functionality, then set the `ANIWATCH_API_REDIS_CONN_URL` env to a valid Redis connection URL.
+If the connection URL is invalid, the Redis client can throw unexpected errors.
 > - Remove the if block from the [`server.ts`](https://github.com/ghoshRitesh12/aniwatch-api/blob/main/src/server.ts) file, spanning from lines [71](https://github.com/ghoshRitesh12/aniwatch-api/blob/main/src/server.ts#L71) to [83](https://github.com/ghoshRitesh12/aniwatch-api/blob/main/src/server.ts#L83).

 ### Vercel